freecores/theia_gpu/test_bench/readme.txt

 **** I Creating a Project.*****
 Steps to create a Xilinx Project:

-1 - Un-compress all the verilog sources under the same folder (easier for later steps).
+1 - Un-compress all the verilog sources under the same folder (ie. flatten the directory strucure) (easier for later steps).

 2 - Start ISE Project Navigator.